Image: Mt Field National Park, Emily Chapman-Searle

-Members of a Regional Meeting are automatically Members of Quakers Australia, and all are welcome to gather at our Annual Meeting which is held in different parts of Australia in July.
+Members of a Regional Meeting are automatically Members of Quakers Australia, and all are welcome to gather at our Annual Meeting which is held in different parts of Australia each year in July.

 4-10 July 2020

-NOTICE: The Yearly Meeting 2020 Gathering has been changed to a virtual gathering, due to the coronavirus disruption.
+NOTICE: The Yearly Meeting 2020 Gathering was changed to a virtual gathering, due to the coronavirus disruption.
 Learn more here.

 Yearly Meeting 2019

 Yearly Meeting 2019 was held under the majestic gaze of kunanyi / Mount Wellington in Hobart Tasmania, from 6 - 13 July 2019, on the campus of The Friends' School.
 We invite you to read the 2019 Epistles written during the week, and read on the final day of our gathering, when Friends went their separate ways once again after experiencing a powerful, community-building Yearly Meeting.

 - Yearly Meeting 2019 Epistle to Friends Everywhere